kelly-camille/KB-Portfolio/capstone-proposal.md

-Name of Student: Kelly Bruce
+## Name of Student: Kelly Bruce

-Name of Project: KB Portfolio
+## Name of Project: KB Portfolio

-Project's Purpose or Goal: (What will it do for users?)
+## Project's Purpose or Goal: (What will it do for users?)
-Readable and easy to navigate porfolio which showcases my coding ability.
+* Readable and easy to navigate porfolio which showcases my coding ability.

-List the absolute minimum features the project requires to meet this purpose or goal:
+## List the absolute minimum features the project requires to meet this purpose or goal:
-GitHub + linkedIn + email links frozen on every page NavBar - Home, projects, skills, contact
+* GitHub + linkedIn + email links frozen on every page
+* NavBar - Home, projects, skills, contact
-AboutMe - photo & text block
+* AboutMe - photo & text block
-Projects- side scroll or clean boxes on grid with thumbnails as links to github repo or live site- name of project, short description , Skills - technologies I work with + logos/thumbnails Contact - form that sends me an email,
+* Projects- side scroll or clean boxes on grid with thumbnails as links to github repo or live site- name of project, short description ,
+* Skills - technologies I work with + logos/thumbnails
+* Contact - form that sends me an email,

-What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
+## What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.
-React + Redux
+* React
-Tailwind CSS or Bootstrap (needs research)
+* Bootstrap
-Node.js
+* Node.js
-CSS
+* CSS
-HTML
+* HTML
-Netify (needs research)
+* Netify (needs research)

-If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
+## If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.

-GitHub API to automatically sync displayed projects with github pinned projects
+* GitHub API to automatically sync displayed projects with github pinned projects

-What additional tools, frameworks, libraries, APIs, or other resources will these additional features require? github API
+## What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?
+* github API

-Is there anything else you'd like your instructor to know?
+## Is there anything else you'd like your instructor to know?